edmundhung/conform/docs/api/react/future/useFormData.md

 > The `useFormData` hook is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A React hook that lets you subscribe to the current `FormData` of a form and derive a custom value from it.
-The selector runs whenever the form's structure or data changes, and the hook re-renders only when the result is deeply different.
+A React hook that subscribes to live form values and derives state from them.
+Unlike `useForm`, it updates on every input change (but re-renders only when the result changes).
+Use it for dirty checking, computed values, or conditional UI.

 ```ts
 import { useFormData } from '@conform-to/react/future';